Kafka Operations

 list

-The list of IPs that needs to be restarted to be provided in comma separated format .
+The list of IPs that needs to be restarted should be provided in comma separated format .
 If no list is provided, all nodes will be restarted.

 --options